Student and Faculty Forms (Download)

 You must also list the dates and times you will need the vehicle along with the name of the organization you will traveling to.
 Please indicate the time you plan to pick up the UST vehicle and what time you intend to return the vehicle.

 If your course-based service-learning project requires you to travel to and from the nonprofit organization site, you can seek mileage reimbursement when utilizing your personal vehicle.
-Complete the Student Mileage Reimbursement Form and the Accounts Payable Student Reimbursement Form, and submit both to ServiceLearn@stthomas.edu, or mail them to Aquinas 313.
+For more information, please read this Transportation Information and then complete the Student Mileage Reimbursement Form and the Accounts Payable Student Reimbursement Form.
+Submit both to ServiceLearn@stthomas.edu, or mail them to Aquinas 313.
 Do not forget to add your mailbox number or address to where you would like your check mailed.
 Note that there typically is a delay in processing, so the sooner you submit everything, the better.

 Faculty teaching a service-learning course qualify for service-learning assistance in support of their service-learning student projects.
 Please complete the Faculty Support Request Form and email it to ServiceLearn@stthomas.edu.
 Budget request forms must be submited 6 weeks prior to the start of the term for review and approval by the Associate Vice President for Academic Affairs and Special Projects.